sleeptoken/zettelkasten/Dynamic Instrumentation.md

 #### Java.use

-we can get a Java script wrapper for a Java class.
-This wrapper even allows us to instantiate instances of that class.
+We can get JavaScript wrappers for Java classes by using `Java.use` This wrapper even allows us to instantiate instances of that class.

 ```js
 var sc =  Java.use("java.lang.String")